JetBrains/Qodana/topics/flexinspect.md

 ## How to start

+<link-summary>Learn how to create an example inspection using FlexInspect.</link-summary>

 This section shows how to create an example inspection that will analyze whether a Java class has a constructor method.

 ### Create an inspection file

+<link-summary>Learn how you can create a new '.inspection.kts' template file that will contain the inspection code.</link-summary>

 To create a new `.inspection.kts` template file, follow the procedure below.